sogalabhi/Polar/project_status.md

 **Polar Bridge** is a cross-chain liquidity bridge enabling users to:
 1. Deposit INR via Razorpay → Receive crypto on Stellar/EVM
-2. Lock collateral on Stellar → Get liquidity on Moonbase (EVM)
+2. Lock collateral on Stellar → Get liquidity on Paseo Asset Hub (EVM)
-3. Lock collateral on Moonbase → Get liquidity on Stellar
+3. Lock collateral on Paseo Asset Hub → Get liquidity on Stellar

 ---